-Thanks for choosing a swim challenge to support shark protection.
-Once you've set up your fundraising page at www.finathon.org you can download these FINtastic resources to help organize your Finathon® Challenge.
+Thank you for supporting ocean protection through the Finathon® fundraising challenge.
+Once you've created your fundraising page at www.finathon.org, download these FINtastic resources to help organize your Finathon challenge.
 Good Luck!

 A big thanks to Austin Williams for raising over $2,000 through the sale of his funky t-shirt designs.
 Austin combines his creativity and passion for the ocean to create unique humorous t-shirts with a serious message.